waqqasiq/expensetracker/README.md

 * Adding and tracking expenses incurred in a day
 * Updating previous expense
 * Deleting expenses on touch and hold on the item
-* Check monthly summary along with the average expenditure per day in that month
+* Check monthly summary along with the average expenditure per day in each month
 * Search expenses by date or by title

 ### Software